TYPO3-Documentation/render-guides/Documentation/Developer/MonoRepository.rst

 Repository split
 ================

-To be made available on packagist each package in the folder packages has to have its own repository.
+To be made available on Packagist each package in the folder packages has to have its own repository.
 On merging and creating tag these repositories updated by the github action :file:`.github/workflows/split-repositories.yaml`.